parca-dev/parca-agent/CONTRIBUTING.md

 ## Run parca-agent

-Code changes can be tested locally by building parca-agent and running it to profile systemd units.
+Code changes can be tested locally by building parca-agent and running it to profile cgroups.
-The following code snippet profiles the docker daemon, i.e. `docker.service` systemd unit:
+The following code snippet profiles the docker daemon, i.e. `docker.service` cgroup:

 ```console
 $ cd parca-agent